CASE STUDY

 • Find a hardware provider so as to offer users a full-on solution that’s ready for usage the moment they get it.

 • Check if the provider has an SDK/API.
 If yes, make sure they meet your business needs.
-For example, an API to establish the connection between a fitness band and an Android app is totally irrelevant to you if you’re building an iOS application.
+For example, an API to establish the connection between a fitness band and an Android phone app is totally irrelevant to you if you’re building an iOS application.
 If they don’t, think about alternatives.

 Integrating Custom BLE Fitness Devices